 Candidates pursuing an online master’s in education should research school options to find a program that meets their needs.
 For example, students who want to graduate quickly can explore programs with accelerated options.
 Prospective students should also look for concentrations relevant to their career goals.
 For example, aspiring elementary teachers can look for programs that offer concentrations in elementary education.

 Students should also consider their budget when researching program costs.
 Learners can save on tuition by choosing in–state programs, since residents often pay discounted tuition rates at these schools.

 Learners should search for programs that fit their goals and lifestyle.
 Given the number of online master’s degree programs in education, suitable options cater to all types of students.

-- School Size and Type: While public schools deliver general curricula, private schools offer education grounded in specific values.
+- While public schools deliver general curricula, private schools offer education grounded in specific values.
 Students should determine which type of learning experience they prefer.
-Students should also consider school size; small schools generally offer lower student-to-faculty ratios for a more personal online learning experience.
+Students should also consider school size; small schools generally offer lower student–to–faculty ratios for a more personal online learning experience.

-- On-Campus Requirements: Some online programs include on-campus components, such as in-person orientations, labs, and classes.
+- Some online programs include on–campus components, such as in–person orientations, labs, and classes.
 Distance learners should only consider these programs if they can manage the distance and frequency of campus visits.

 Accreditation for Online Education Master’s Degrees